MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/d3dkmddi/ns-d3dkmddi-_dxgkargcb_notify_interrupt_data.md

 ### -field MiracastEncodeChunkCompleted.VidPnTargetId

-[in] The zero-based identification number of the video present target in a path of a video present network (VidPN) topology.
+The zero-based identification number of the video present target in a path of a video present network (VidPN) topology.
 This number represents the video present target where the encoding is being performed.
 Supported starting with Windows 8.1.

 ### -field MiracastEncodeChunkCompleted.ChunkInfo